-Oil falls below $100, global stocks sink as traders monitor war, new covid lockdowns in China
+Oil falls below $100, U.S. stocks climb despite war, new covid lockdowns in China

 “The resurgence in cases has provided a stark reminder that the pandemic is still lingering,” Russ Mould, investment director at AJ Bell, said Tuesday in comments emailed to The Washington Post.
 “Investors might have become too complacent over the risks of lockdowns returning once again.”

-Hong Kong’s Hang Seng Index cratered more than 5.7 percent, while the Shanghai Composite closed nearly 5 percent lower.
+Hong Kong’s Hang Seng Index cratered more than 5.7 percent in its worst close since 2016, while the Shanghai Composite closed nearly 5 percent lower.

+Despite the tensions, U.S. stocks opened higher, with the Dow gaining 300 points, more than 0.9 percent, shortly after the opening bell.
+The S&P 500 climbed 0.8 percent, while the tech-heavy Nasdaq advanced 1 percent.

 European indexes were broadly negative in midday trading, with the benchmark Stoxx 600 index sliding 1 percent.